 The ROS community has formed several working groups to design and develop the next-generation version of ROS1, which is currently ROS2.
 Alpha and Beta versions started to show up from August 2015 until September 2017, and the first official ROS2 release, known as Ardent Apalone, was launched.
 On December 8th, 2017.
 Despite the release of ROS2, ROS1 was still being used more actively than ROS2 until 2022, and the main reason is that ROS2 has been under continuous development and did not reach the same level of maturity as ROS1.
 In fact, the ROS2 developers created the ROS1 Bridge package to be able to communicate between ROS1 and ROS2 when ROS1 is needed from missing functionalities in ROS2.

-However, things have been changing since 2021, where ROS2 has accomplished most of the missing functionalities, including navigation, transformations, and others.
+However, things have changed since 2021, when ROS2 has accomplished most of the missing functionalities, including navigation, transformations, and others.
 It is expected that ROS2 will completely dominate or at least start to dominate ROS1 in 2023.
-For this reason, learning about ROS2, even if you are an experience ROS1 developer, is becoming more and more in need of coping with the future changes and transition from ROS1 and ROS2.
+For this reason, learning about ROS2, even if you are an experienced ROS1 developer, is becoming more and more in need to cope with the future changes and transition from ROS1 and ROS2.
 As a matter of fact, the latest ROS1 version, ROS Noetic, released in May 2020, has an end of life in May 2025, while ROS2 will continue developing.

-I provide this course to all ROS users, with prior knowledge on ROS1 or even entirely new to the ROS ecosystem, to present the features of ROS2 and how it differs and compares with ROS1.
+I provide this course to all ROS users with prior knowledge on ROS1 or even those entirely new to the ROS ecosystem to present the features of ROS2 and how it differs and compares with ROS1.

 Unveil the secrets of ROS2

 Explain the concepts of ROS2 using a hands-on approach

 Provide comprehensive coverage of the ROS2 ecosystem

 Demonstrate how to create a ROS2 workspace and packages using C++ and Python